 IFRS 16 replaces IAS 17 Leases and related interpretations.
 The core principle is that a lessee recognize assets and liabilities for all leases with a lease term of more than 12 months.
 A lessee is required to recognize a right-of-use asset representing its right to use the underlying leased asset and a lease liability representing its obligation to make lease payments.
 Assets and liabilities arising from a lease are initially measured on a present value basis.
 The measurement includes non-cancellable lease payments (including inflation-linked payments), and also includes payments to be made in optional periods if the lessee is reasonably certain to exercise an option to extend the lease, or not to exercise an option to terminate the lease.
-The new standard is intended to provide a faithful representation of leasing transactions, in particular those that do not currently require the lessees to recognize an asset and liability arising from an operating lease.
+The new standard is intended to provide a faithful representation of leasing transactions, in particular those that do not currently require the lesses to recognize an asset and liability arising from an operating lease.
 IFRS 16 is effective for annual periods beginning on January 1, 2019.

 To prepare for this standard the Company reviewed its existing agreements to determine whether the accounting for any leases would be impacted from adopting IFRS 16.
 The Company is primarily party to agreements in which it is the lessor, for which the accounting has remained substantially unchanged.
-As a whole the Company's analysis concluded that there would be no material impact from adoption.
+The agreements to which the Company is a lessee relate to Mongolian government land leases, however the lease payments are nominal and did not qualify for recognition.
+There was no impact on the Company's consolidated financial statements from the adoption of IFRS 16.